Max-A92/todo-app-fullstack/README.md

 - International Developer Community for global testing and feedback
 - Open Source Security Projects for inspiration and best practices
 - Monitoring and Analytics Community for performance insights
+- Calendar and Task Management Community for scheduling system insights
 - GitHub Community for making this globally accessible with security focus
 - GitHub Security Team for excellent automated security tools and responsible disclosure features
 - Vercel & Render for excellent deployment platforms with security support